oxUnd/node-pngquant-native/src/pngquant/README.md

 ###`--ext new.png`

 Set custom extension (suffix) for output filename.
 By default `-or8.png` or `-fs8.png` is used.
-If you use `--ext=.png --force` options pngquant will overwrite input files in place (use with caution).
+If you use `-ext .png -force` options pngquant will overwrite input files in place (use with caution).

 ###`--speed N`

-Speed/quality trade-off from 1 (brute-force) to 11 (fastest).
+Speed/quality trade-off from 1 (brute-force) to 10 (fastest).
 The default is 3.
 Speed 10 has 5% lower quality, but is 8 times faster than the default.
-Speed 11 disables dithering and lowers compression level.

-###`--nofs`

-Disables Floyd-Steinberg dithering.

 ###`--iebug`